robbelouwet/masterthesis-forkskinny/reports/weekly_reports/week4.md

 - Thinking about how to force SIMD instructions.
 Using the intrinsic libraries directly might get cumbersome and most likely will cause problems on machines that work with slightly different SIMD instructions (e.g. not every cpu supports the AVX extensions).
-I'm thinking about *only* vectorizing the code into a bit-sliced representation, and not enforcing anything further, but let the compiler decide on the low-level SIMD data parallelization.
+I'm thinking about *only* vectorizing the code into a bit-sliced_fghi representation, and not enforcing anything further, but let the compiler decide on the low-level SIMD data parallelization.
 We can suggest to the compiler to use SIMD with compiler flags, so this should work.
 This is a much better approach I think, because we decouple the code from the platform by letting the compiler decide.